Thank you! Your submission has been received!

 Skill areas: The ABLLS-R® provides a comprehensive review of 544 skills from 25 skill areas including language, social interaction, self-help, academic and motor skills that most typically developing children acquire prior to entering kindergarten.
 The task items within each skill area are arranged from simpler to more complex tasks.

-Ages: The ABLLS-R is for assessing Basic Language and Learning Skills and is recommended for children of all ages, but mainly focuses on language skills developed by typical developing children ages 2-6, when children learn to speak their first language.
+Ages: Recommended for children of all ages, but mainly focuses on skills developed when children learn to speak their first language, around ages 2-6.

 Developed by: The ABLLS-R was published in 2006 by Dr. Partington.

-Research: 1) Validations of the Assessment of Basic Language and Learning Skills Revised for Students with Autism Spectrum Disorder using an Expert Review Panel.
+Validations of the Assessment of Basic Language and Learning Skills Revised for Students with Autism Spectrum Disorder using an Expert Review Panel

 Modality: Digital and Books

-Another curriculum resource from Partington Behavior Analysts is the Big Book of ABA Programs and is based on the ABLLS-R assessment.
+Another curriculum resource from Partington Behavior Analysts is the Big Book of ABA Programs, based on the ABLLS-R assessment.

 Assessment & Curriculum